hatemogi/xkobo/web/src/index.md

 # XKOBO for Mac OS X

 Xkobo is a simple open-source game developed by Akira Higuchi, in 1997.
 It was originally for X Window system.
-So I thought that it would be easily runnable on my Mac because the OS X has X Window system as built-in.
-Nevertheless, I've noticed that it had few difficulties to be compiled.
-So I've patched few lines of code to have it compiled, and packaged it as an application.
+So I thought that it would be easily runnable on my Mac because the OS X has built-in X Window system.
+However, I've noticed that it had few difficulties to be compiled.
+So I've patched few lines of code to have it be compiled, and packaged it as an application.
 I hope it is useful to other Mac OS X users as well.
 Enjoy!

 # Screenshot